American Red Cross First Aid, CPR and AED Training

 About Slate Medical LLC

-Slate Medical provides first aid & CPR supplies and training to assist organizations with building and maintaining their workplace first aid program.
+Slate Medical provides first aid and CPR supplies and training to assist organizations with building and maintaining their workplace first aid program.

 In addition, Slate Medical strives to educate people about how to recognize and respond to sudden cardiac arrest, stroke, and other medical emergencies while in the workplace and elsewhere.